-5.1 The unit of certification should have a system agreed upon by both parties for calculating prices based on FFB production costs plus a percentage of contingencies and profits.

-Other elements to set the fair price include:
+The unit of certification must have a system (agreed between both parties) to calculate prices based on FFB production costs plus a percentage of contingencies and profits.
+Other elements to set the fair price are, among others:

-- Costs incurred by smallholders where applicable (e.g. fertiliser, seeds, pesticides, transport of FFB, land use permits, land-ownership fees, land preparation, labour costs and other costs related to FFB production); - 2.
-Unexpected and unpredictable environmental and climate related risk costs including the occurrence of new pests for which treatment is not yet available, climate change effects or extreme weather conditions. - 3.
-International prices (Rotterdam) - Production seasonality
+- 1. Costincurred by smallholders where applicable (e.g. fertiliser, seeds, pesticides, transport of FFB, land use permit, land ownership fees, land preparation, labour costs and other costs related to FFB production); - 2.
+Unexpected and unpredictable environmental and climate related risk costs including the occurrence of new pests for which treatment is not yet available, climate change effects or extreme weather conditions.